-A Holter monitor is a portable electrocardiogram (ECG) that your child wears for 24 hours (one full day and night) and up to 14 days.
+A Holter monitor is a portable electrocardiogram (ECG) that your child wears for at least 24 hours (1 full day and night) and up to 14 days.

 It is about the size of a deck of cards.
 It comes with a shoulder strap or belt clip so your child can carry it around as they go through a normal day.

 A Holter monitor is a noninvasive test.